pomme-clic/s-money-documentation/docs/docs/accounts/virtualiban.md

 <Highlight>

 Once you have an account and its IBAN, you can create as many VIBANs as you like.
-For example, you can supply dedicated account details to your customer and to better lettering your incoming payment in finding VIBAN into the operations details.
+You can then supply dedicated VIBAN to your stakeholders and letter easily their incoming payment in finding VIBAN into the operations details.

 </Highlight>

 <Highlight type="tip">

 The VIBAN is an additional identifier for your account.
-Incoming payment will credit your account balance : There is no balance associated to VIBANs but you can list the payment received on your VIBAN.
+Incoming payment will credit your account balance: there is no balance associated to VIBANs but you can list the payment received on your VIBAN.

 </Highlight>